-A. Submission of Site Development Stormwater Plan

-- 1. Whenever an applicant seeks municipal approval of a development subject to this ordinance, the applicant shall submit all of the required components of the Checklist for the Site Development Stormwater Plan at § 167-33.9C below as part of the submission of the application for approval. - 2.
-The applicant shall demonstrate that the project meets the standards set forth in this ordinance. - 3.
-The applicant shall submit 12 copies of the materials listed in the checklist for site development stormwater plans in accordance with § 167-33.9C of this ordinance.

-B. Site Development Stormwater Plan Approval
+- A. Submission of Site Development Stormwater Plan - Whenever an applicant seeks municipal approval of a development subject to §§ 167-33 through 167-33.14, the applicant shall submit all of the required components of the Checklist for the Site Development Stormwater Plan at § 167-33.9.C below as part of the submission of the application for approval. - 2.
+The applicant shall demonstrate that the project meets the standards set forth in §§ 167-33 through 167-33.14. - 3.
+The applicant shall submit 12 copies of the materials listed in the checklist for site development stormwater plans in accordance with § 167-33.9.C of §§ 167-33 through 167-33.14 - B. Site Development Stormwater Plan Approval

-The applicant's Site Development project shall be reviewed as a part of the review process by the Borough's Land Use Board or official from which municipal approval is sought.
-That municipal board or official shall consult the engineer retained by the Borough's Land Use Board to determine if all of the checklist requirements have been satisfied and to determine if the project meets the standards set forth in this ordinance.
+The applicant's Site Development project shall be reviewed as a part of the review process by the municipal board or official from which municipal approval is sought.
+That municipal board or official shall consult the municipality's review engineer to determine if all of the checklist requirements have been satisfied and to determine if the project meets the standards set forth in §§ 167-33 through 167-33.14.